-Mozambique has one of the most progressive and appropriate political-legal contexts for the promotion of sustainable development (Nhantumbo and Salomão, 2010).
+Mozambique has one of

+of sustainable development (Nhantumbo and Salomão, 2010).
 The focus on the protection of rural communities' rights to access and use land and other natural resources in Mozambique has become an international benchmark (Cotula 2011).
 The ZILMP seeks to balance social, environmental and economic issues, paying special attention to rural communities in the program area.